brvier/KhtCMS/README.md

 Features
 ----------
-* Page and blog post are generated only the first time, after a cached html version of the page is used.
+* Page and blog post are generated only the first time, after a cached html version of the page is used until no modification are made on the source file.
 * Markdown syntax
 * No docs, so nothing to read